Rhriti/Google-Chrome-built-in-ai-hackathon/readme.md

 Downloading files should be simple, but instead, it’s an everyday frustration.
 You download a file, and it’s named something utterly meaningless like document(5).pdf or 2020abc123.pdf.
 Now you’re stuck renaming files, organizing folders, and wasting time on a task that should be effortless.It's a nightmare re-searching these files because of its absured filename.

 For professionals like researchers, students, developers, or anyone managing a high volume of downloads, this pain compounds into chaos.
 Searching for files becomes a nightmare, mistakes creep into workflows, and your digital life gets messier by the day.
-Worse yet, traditional browsers offer no intelligent solution to help you streamline this process.

 Why should we settle for this?
 Why should a simple file download feel like a chore?